About the Fellowship

 What is the job success rate for past Law Research Fellows?

 Past Law Research Fellows have been very successful in securing tenure track teaching jobs – in fact, all recent fellows who have participated in the AALS market currently have positions on law faculties.
-In the past couple of years, Law Research Program alums have taken positions at University of Georgia School of Law, SUNY Buffalo Law School and the University of Minnesota Law School.
+In the past few years, Law Research Program alums have taken positions at University of Georgia School of Law, SUNY Buffalo Law School, the University of Minnesota Law School, Northwestern University Law School and the University of San Diego School of Law.

 Can I talk to any past fellows about their experience in the program?